+Corporacion Superarse provides integral attention through play as a therapeutic instrument, along with free meals, pedagogical support, didactic materials and psychosocial services to children at risk in Colombia.
 In this project play has a crucial preventive role, because through play, children can symbolise feelings that would be hard to represent by language, providing an opportunity to work on the solution of conflicts in a safe and pleasurable mode (Erikson, 1963; Piaget 1951).

-This project has provided additional documentation in a PDF file (projdoc.pdf).
+This project has provided additional documentation in a DOCX file (projdoc.docx).